Nasal Issues & Nosebleed

 Expert Insights

-Dr. Venkatesh Munikrishnan raises colon cancer awareness at Apollo Hospitals
+Dr. Venkatesh Munikrishnan raises colon cancer awareness at Apollo Hospitals.

 In an insightful session on "Improving Cancer Treatment with Robotic Surgery", Dr. Venkatesh Munikrishnan, Consultant Colorectal & Robotic Surgeon, Apollo Hospitals, Chennai, says that, “ With robotics, patients have less blood loss, less pain, there’s quicker recovery.
 He also states that compared to open surgery, the length of stay is shorter, the time taken to get back to routine work is also shorter, and the costs are similar to laparoscopic surgery.